mmktomato/click-wheeler/README.md

 # Click Wheeler

-An UI component that allows you to control scrolling and clicking with a rotar.
+An web component that allows you to control scrolling and clicking with a rotar.

 ## License